 Lyme disease is the most well-known tickborne ailment.
 Deer ticks, often as small as a pinhead, carry the bacteria that cause Lyme disease.
 Its incidence has grown rapidly in Ozaukee County and the Midwest.
 In Wisconsin alone, the average annual number of reported Lyme disease cases grew sixfold between 1997 and 2011.

 Lyme disease starts bad and only worsens.
-The initial signal is often a circular rash on skin.
+The initial warning is often a circular rash on skin.
 Symptoms of Lyme disease quickly devolve into fatigue, fever and chills, joint pain and headaches.
 Left untreated, or caught too late, Lyme disease can lead to arthritis, heart problems, and other painful, disabling physical and mental issues.

-Ticks carry several other illnesses with largely unpronounceable names.
+Ticks carry several other diseases with largely unpronounceable names.
 All have notably unpleasant symptoms.

 Treating your Ozaukee County property is one method to keep people and pets safe.
-Another is creating clear paths between lawn and wooded areas using wood chips or gravel.
+Another is creating open paths between lawn and wooded areas using wood chips or gravel.
 Clearing away tall grass helps.

-If you're walking outside, long-sleeved shirts and long pants can protect against ticks.
+If you're outdoors, long-sleeved shirts and long pants can protect against ticks.
 Tucking pants into socks or boots creates a tight barrier.
 Wearing light-colored clothing makes ticks easier to spot.

-Prevention is the best way to avoid bites and sicknesses from ticks.
+Prevention is the best way to avoid bites and ailments from ticks.
 Contact The Mosquito Guy for a Ozaukee County yard application to protect against these tiny blood suckers.
 The last thing you want to do is spend your summer ticked off.